 The jewellery sector is one of the non-harmonised sectors in the EU and thus the free circulation of its products is not completely free.
-The European Federation of Jewellery demands that the principle of mutual recognition is fully applied to jewellery products and hopes that the new Regulation on mutual recognition recently adopted by the EU will help the sector to overcome the existing barriers.
+The European Federation of Jewellery demands that the principle of mutual recognition is fully applied to jewellery products and hopes that the future EU initiatives on mutual recognition will help the sector to overcome the existing barriers.

 - The jewellery sector is one of the non-harmonised sectors in the EU and thus the free circulation of jewellery products in the single market is not guaranteed.